-Clinica Tepati seeks to provide basic healthcare services to the underserved communities of Sacramento and its surrounding areas, including but not limited to health screening, health education, primary care and patient advocacy.
+Clínica Tepati seeks to provide basic healthcare services to the underserved communities of Sacramento and its surrounding areas, including but not limited to health screening, health education, primary care and patient advocacy.
 These services are delivered in an atmosphere appropriate for the needs of the patients in a multilingual/multicultural setting.
-It is the clinic’s goal to provide the proper direction toward necessary fundamental changes in the current health care system.
+It is Clínica Tepati’s goal to provide the proper direction toward necessary fundamental changes in the current health care system.

 The education of our patients is of even higher importance.
 Each Saturday, we provide informational classes to our patients to teach them how to lead healthier lifestyles, focusing on diet and exercise.
 We also seek to provide information on Covered CA eligibility by hosting workshops as well as one-on-one appointments.
 Similar services are provided for immigration questions through our law clinic.
 In this manner, we hope to educate patients on their rights and eligibilities.
 Ultimately, we are interested in providing a holistic education to our patients that seeks to empower them in all aspects of their lives.

 The majority of our patients are recent immigrants who feel like they do not have a voice.
-We see it as our duty to be their voice.
-Our volunteers work tirelessly to ensure that the struggles of our patients are understood and manifest to the general public, specifically in the Sacramento area.
+It is our duty to be their voice.
+We work tirelessly to ensure that the struggles of our patients are understood and manifest to the general public, specifically in the Sacramento area.
 This includes, but is not limited to, advertising, lobbying, contacting local businesses and corporations, and reaching out to those in positions of power to effect change for our community.
 We are also advocates for the advancement of Latino physicians and healthcare professionals who will provide culturally-sensitive services to underserved communities.
 Our advocacy stems from the belief that healthcare is an inherent right for all people.

 The Sacramento Bee recently published an article featuring Clinica Tepati, a past Chairwoman, Daisy Manzo, one of our past Officers, Jose Acosta, and one of our patients, Martha Placencia.
 The article highlights the need for future physicians that will continue to serve as advocates for the underserved Latino population.
 Check out the article in the link below!